CINECA-project/wp4-federated-joint-cohort-analysis/4.3-pipelines/demonstrators/4.3.1-genotyping/README.md

 |Reference genome|GRCh37|
 |Processing environment|LSF @ EMBL-EBI cluster|

 The example, [`input-2-ega.tsv`](input-2-ega.tsv), was constructed using 6 BAM files from the EGA test dataset EGAD00001003338.
+Details: https://github.com/EGA-archive/ega-download-client.

 See also the [general instructions](/4.3-pipelines/environments/lsf.md) for setting up and using the LSF environment.